 Are you the next Einstein?
 Einstein was not a typical genius.
-He was not exceptional when he was a boy and he was not an exceptional student.
+He was not exceptional when he was a boy, and he was not an exceptional student.
 Read the facts below.

-- 1. When he was a baby, Einstein was very slow to talk.
-When he was nine years old, he didn't speak well and his parents were worried.
-Was he less intelligent than normal? - 2.
-Einstein left high school at 15.
+- 1 When he was a baby, Einstein was very slow to talk.
+When he was nine years old, he didn't speak well.
+His parents worried that he might have a learning disability. - 2 Einstein left high school at 15.
 He didn't like classes.
 Students just repeated and memorized information.
-He preferred to study at home with books on mathematics, physics and philosophy. - 3.
-When he was 17, Einstein wanted to study at the Federal Institute of Technology in Zürich, Switzerland but he didn't pass the entrance examination. - 4.
-Einstein was not a good student at university.
-He didn't go to classes and he worked in the library and laboratory.
-He studied a friend's class notes to pass exams. - 5.
-He finished university in 1900.
-He didn't have good results and couldn't find a permanent job.
-He did small jobs for the next two years. - 6.
-Einstein published three revolutionary scientific papers in 1905.
-He was not a professional physicist and he did his scientific investigation in his free time. - 7.
-Einstein became a celebrity after he won the Nobel Prize in 1921.
-One of his biggest fans was Marilyn Monroe.
-Marilyn thought they could have the perfect child beautiful and intelligent. - 8.
-Einstein's other passion was music.
-His mother encouraged him to play the violin, an instrument that he played all through his life. - 9.
-Einstein's famous formula, $E = mc^2$ , demonstrated that the atomic bomb was possible.
-But, in the last years of his life, Einstein actively protested against the atomic bomb. - 10.
-Einstein was not only a theoretical scientist, he was also an inventor.
-In 1926, he invented a fridge that worked with alcohol. - 11.
-Einstein was also famous for his ability to make very intelligent comments about life.
+He preferred to study at home with books on mathematics, physics, and philosophy. - 3 When he was 17, Einstein wanted to study at the Federal Institute of Technology in Zürich, Switzerland, but he didn't pass the entrance test the first time he tried. - 4 Einstein loved to sail, but he never learned to swim. - 5 He finished college in 1900.
+He had good results but couldn't find a position as a professor.
+He did small jobs for the next two years. - 6 Einstein published four revolutionary scientific papers in 1905.
+He was not a professional physicist, and he did his scientific investigation in his free time. - 7 Einstein had some unusual habits.
+For example, he never wore socks because socks got holes.
+He felt shoes were sufficient. - 8 Einstein's other passion was music.
+His mother encouraged him to play the violin, an instrument that he played all through his life. - 9 Einstein's famous formula, E = mc2, demonstrated that the atomic bomb was possible.
+But, in the last years of his life, Einstein actively protested against the atomic bomb. - 10 Einstein was not only a theoretical scientist, but also an inventor.
+In 1926, he invented a refridgerator that worked with alcohol gas. - 11 Einstein was also famous for his ability to make very intelligent comments about life.
 One example is: "You don't really understand something unless you can explain it to your grandmother."
-Another is: "Not everything that counts can be counted and not everything that can be counted counts." - 12.
-Einstein's brain was smaller than normal because he was a small person.
+Another is: "Not everything that counts can be counted and not everything that can be counted counts." - 12 Einstein's brain was smaller than normal because he was a small person.
 After he died, a doctor stole his brain to discover the secrets of his intelligence.